 How does car insurance change after getting divorced?

-Regardless of how you look at it, divorce means changes that will influence your car insurance rate.
-That change occurs either because you’re moving to a separate policy or removing your spouse from your current one.
+Regardless of how you look at it, a divorce means changes that will influence your car insurance rate.
+That change occurs either because you’re moving to a separate policy or removing your ex-spouse from your current one.

 Getting a new policy.
 When separating to your own insurance policy, you may see your premium go up.
 However, the cost might not change much if your insurance company considers your previous spouse a high-risk driver.
 You might even save money if you’re the safer driver.

 Updating an existing policy.
-Removing a policyholder from your current policy might also result in a rate jump, but that jump might lessen if your spouse was a secondary driver.
+Removing a policyholder from your current policy might also result in a rate jump, but that jump might lessen if your ex was a secondary driver.

 Compare car insurance rates after getting divorced